 Two tastings are offered in the tasting room – the Signature Tasting (featuring current release wines) and the Reserve Tasting (featuring single vineyard and more limited production wines).
 Other more intimate experiences include a wine and cheese pairing and a special Library wine tasting (featuring select older vintages).

-Merryvale was founded by the Schlatter family in 1983 and is still family owned and operated by the Schlatters.
-It is housed in the first winery constructed after prohibition in Napa Valley.
-More trivia: the now famous Mondavi family got their start with winemaking here.
-There is a very historical photo taken in 1949 that hangs near the tasting room, it features one of the Mondavi’s as well as other pioneer Napa winemakers.
+Visitors should look for the historical photo taken in 1949 hanging near the tasting room, it features one of the Mondavi’s as well as other pioneer Napa winemakers.
 It is neat to see this photo, because these are the men that founded & promoted Napa’s wine industry after the setback of prohibition – back when Napa was not well known and only a few wineries were in existence.

-We tried a large lineup of their wines, as we result we will mention only our favorites here.
-They produce a number of tasty Chardonnays.
+During select visits, we have tried a large lineup of their wines, as we result we will mention only our favorites here.

 Merryvale has long produced a Chardonnay from the Hyde Vineyard in Carneros (the first vintage we tried of this vineyard from Merryvale was 2005).
 Larry Hyde is one of the most well-respected growers in Carneros – incidentally Larry is a partner in Napa’s HDV Vineyards with Aubert de Villaine, the co-owner of the storied Domaine de la Romanee-Conti in Burgundy.
 This Chardonnay is whole cluster pressed (they often use triple sorting to ensure they are getting only the highest quality fruit).